-- 15. Nepal has mixed public-private provision of health services.
-Survey data indicate about 44% of health consultations for acute illness occurred at public facilities versus 56% at private facilities.
-As in other countries in the region, the poor tend to be more likely to utilize public facilities (56% public versus 44% private) as opposed to the rich (40% public versus 60% private).9 - 16.
-The supply of health service by private hospitals has been increasing at a higher rate than that of public hospitals.
-In the four years between 2004 and 2008, the number of private hospitals increased from 69 to 147, representing an increase of more than 131%.
-During the same period, the number of public hospitals and primary care centers increased only by 8% and 19 % respectively (Figure 5).
-In terms of hospital beds this translates to an increase of 3,636 beds in the private sector compared to 3,194 in the public sector.
+15. Nepal has mixed public-private provision of health services.
+Survey data indicate about 44 percent of health consultations for acute illness occurred at public facilities versus 56 percent at private facilities.
+As in other countries in the region, the poor tend to be more likely to utilize public facilities (56 percent public versus 44 percent private) as opposed to the rich (40 percent public versus 60 percent private).8

+16. The supply of health service by private hospitals has been increasing at a higher rate than that of public hospitals.
+In the four years between 2004 and 2008, the number of private hospitals increased from 69 to 147, representing an increase of more than 131 percent.
+During the same period, the number of public hospitals and primary care centers increased only by 8 percent and 19 percent respectively (Figure 5).
+In terms of hospital beds, this translates to an increase of 3,636 beds in the private sector compared to 3,194 in the public sector.
 On average, public hospitals also tend to be larger with 92 beds per hospital than private hospitals with 72 beds per hospital.